-\subsection{Lagrangian Densities: (Anti-)co-BRST Invariance}
+\subsection{Lagrangian densities: (anti-)co-BRST invariance}

-The (anti-)co-BRST invariant version of the 2D Lagrangian density ${\cal L}_{(b_1)}$ of (41), in its full blaze of glory, is the one that incorporates the FP-ghost terms, namely;
+The (anti-)co-BRST invariant version of the 2D Lagrangian density ${\cal L}_{(b_1)}$ of (41), is the one that incorporates the FP-ghost terms, namely;

-It will be noted that the gauge-fixing and Faddeev-Popov ghost terms of the above Lagrangian density are same as that of the (anti-)BRST invariant Lagrangian density (21).
+We note that the gauge-fixing and Faddeev-Popov ghost terms of the above Lagrangian density are same as that of the (anti-)BRST invariant Lagrangian density (21).
 Under the off-shell nilpotent and absolutely anticommuting (anti-)co-BRST symmetry transformations $s_{(a)d}$ [cf. (55)], the above Lagrangian density transforms to the total spacetime derivatives as illustrated below: